 Last week Nigel Farage spoke at the UKIP 2014 conference at Doncaster Racecourse

-He is a confident, commanding speaker whose authoritative approach leaves his listeners in no doubt that he has something to say and that he will be making his presence felt.
+His authoritative approach leaves his listeners in no doubt that he has something to say and that he will be making his presence felt.

-You get the feeling that he’s likely to let you know about it should you dare to look at your blackberry.
+You get the feeling that he’s likely to let you know about it should you dare to look at your mobile phone.

-“A year ago we had our conference in London with about half the number of delegates we’ve got today, and I said to the UKIP conference last year that we would win the European elections of 22nd May 2014 and that we would create an earthquake in British politics AND WE DID IT”.
+“A year ago we had our conference in London with about half the number of delegates we’ve got today.
+I said to the UKIP conference last year that we would win the European elections of 22nd May 2014 and that we would create an earthquake in British politics AND WE DID IT”.

-That was all it took to set the scene and win his party over.
+That was all it took to set the scene and win his party over

-From there his speaking style was consistently predictable almost to the point of distraction.
+From there his speaking style was consistently predictable, almost to the point of distraction.